bb-io/WordsOnline/README.md

 ## Actions

 ### Requests

 - **Search requests**: Searches for requests based on the provided filters
-- **Get request**: Get request details based on the provided request ID
+- **Get request**: Get request details based on the provided request GUID
-- **Update request status**: Updates the status of a request based on the provided ID
+- **Update request status**: Updates the status of a request based on the provided GUID
 - **Create request**: Create a new translation request based on the provided parameters.
 Auto approving the request is optional, but by default it is set to `true`.
-Under the hood we receive files, then we zip them and send them to WordsOnline.
 - **Download files**: Downloads the files from the request.
-By default, it will download all files (in all zip files).
+By default, it will download delivered files.
 But you can specify zip which contains the files you want to download.
+- **Upload files**: Uploads files to the request based on the provided request GUID
+- **Submit request**: Submits the request for translation based on the provided request GUID

 ### Quotes
 - **Get quote**: Gets a quote based on the provided request ID